Debt Ceiling Debacle: Why Not Just Spend More Responsibly?

 Why Invest In Private Funds Even Though They Charge Higher Fees

 I decided to invest in two private funds: 1) Kleiner Perkins 20 (KP20), and 2) Kleiner Perkins Select2.
-Kleiner Perkins is a top venture capital shop which has made more recent home run investments in Figma and Ripple.
+Kleiner Perkins is a top-tier venture capital shop which has made more recent home run investments in Figma and Ripple.
 This article will explain why I invest in private funds even though they charge higher fees.
 KP20

 Why Invest In Private Funds Even Though They Charge Higher Fees Read More »